-Dr. Michelle Yates is Assistant Professor of Cultural Studies and Humanities in the Department of Humanities, History, and Social Sciences at Columbia College Chicago.
+Dr. Michelle Yates is Associate Professor of Cultural Studies and Humanities in the Department of Humanities, History, and Social Sciences at Columbia College Chicago.
 Dr. Yates received her Ph.D. in Cultural Studies from the University of California at Davis and a B.A. with honors in Women’s Studies from the Pennsylvania State University.
 Her work is situated in the environmental humanities at the intersection of film and media, critical theory, and gender and sexuality.
-She has published in peer-reviewed journals, such as Antipode: A Radical Journal of Geography; ISLE: Interdisciplinary Studies in Literature and Environment; Science Fiction Film and Television and edited collections such as The SAGE Handbook for Frankfurt School Critical Theory.
+She has published in peer-reviewed journals, including Antipode: A Radical Journal of Geography; Food, Culture & Society; ISLE: Interdisciplinary Studies in Literature and Environment; Science Fiction Film and Television and edited collections such as Gender and Environment in Science Fiction and The SAGE Handbook for Frankfurt School Critical Theory.

-At Columbia College Chicago, Dr. Yates teaches courses including Urban Images in Film and Media; Nature and Environmentalism in U.S. Culture; Technology and Culture; Making and Unmaking Whiteness; Feminism and Film; Marx and Marxisms: A Seminar on Marxist Cultural Theory; Introduction to Cultural Studies; and Cultural Theories.
+At Columbia College Chicago, Dr. Yates teaches courses including Urban Images in Film and Media; Nature and Environmentalism in U.S. Culture; Making and Unmaking Whiteness; Feminism and Film; and Cultural Theories.

 Dr. Yates is also the co-founder and co-director of the Chicago Feminist Film Festival.

 Cultural studies; Critical whiteness studies; Environmental humanities; Film and media; Gender and sexuality; Technology and culture; Urban studies